 Well, I wasn’t someone loaded with muscles or someone who could run a marathon.
 I barely exercised after high school, to be honest.
 At this point, I hadn’t been on a consistent exercise schedule for over two years.
 I was not taking any additional supplements or vitamins before or during the program.
 These results really are 100% from PIIT28.

 The only major lifestyle change worth mentioning that I did during the program was watching my portions a little more closely when I ate.
 I did this by actually reading the serving sizes on the nutrition labels and tracking my food intake with MyFitnessPal.
 I also increased my water intake because, let’s face it, drinking coffee all day does not count as staying hydrated.

 Okay, I’ll be honest here.
 If you haven’t done a proper workout in a while, the hardest part of this program is not the moves themselves.
 You can always modify moves and slow down if you need to.
 (Also, don’t be ashamed of having to do so.
 People aren’t born physically fit.
 They work towards it.)
 The most difficult aspect of this program or any other workout program is starting.
 6 days a week?
 The only thing I could do that consistently at the time was log into Facebook.

 Week two was not as bad.
+By the middle of the week, I went from two rounds to three.
+I wasn’t getting winded as easily.
 By the end of week two, I could tell my stamina was picking up.
 It was not quite where I wanted to be, but I was actually starting to see results.